-The Bonds are the first series of bonds issued out of an aggregate of \$55,000,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing road facilities.
-The Bonds are issued by the District pursuant to a resolution authorizing the issuance of the Bonds (the "Bond Resolution"), Article III, Section 52 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
-See "RISK FACTORS-Future Debt" and "THE BONDS-Authority for Issuance," and "-Issuance of Additional Debt."
+The Bonds are the second series of bonds issued out of an aggregate of \$92,100,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing water, wastewater and drainage facilities.
+The Bonds are issued by the District pursuant to an order of the TCEQ, a resolution authorizing the issuance of the Bonds (the "Bond Resolution"), Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
+See "THE BONDS-Authority for Issuance," and "-Issuance of Additional Debt" and "RISK FACTORS-Future Debt."